Spunog/k9-angular/README.md

 * gulp serve - will start webserver

 ## Deploy Guide + Notes
 * Run Gulp Build - this creates a generated version in the dist folder.
 This includes creating CSS files from SCSS files.
-Injecting JS and CSS references in the index.html folder in adidion to compressing files.
+Injecting JS and CSS references in the index.html folder in addition to compressing files.
 * Note there is an existing bug in that angular-layout css file is not included in the extract so index.html needs to be updated with a new ref to this e.g. styles/angular-material.layouts.min.css.
 * Once the dist folder is complete simply drag and drop into Netlify or any other static hosting service.